MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-maximumdocumentcount-property.md

 # MaximumDocumentCount Property

-Sets the maximum document count when generating a generating a Word layout report.
+Sets the maximum document count when generating a report by using `WordMergerDataItem`.

 ## Applies To

-- Word reports
+- Reports

 ## Property Value